Brand24: Listing at the New Connect

 Michał Sadowski and Piotr Wierzejewski of Brand24 during the company debut on the NewConnect market, accompanied by Michał Cieciórski of GPW.
 January 2018.

 By the end of 2017, through a pre-IPO transaction, the company raised PLN 3.5 million, valuing at PLN 60 million.
 On January 30, 2018, Brand24 debuted on the NewConnect market.
-The company's valuation exceeds PLN 90 million.
-It employs 60 people in five offices in Poland.
+The company's valuation exceeded PLN 90 million.
+It employed 60 people in five offices in Poland.

-By the end of 2018, the tool monitors 50,000 keywords in over 100 countries, for over 3,000 clients including Intel, Carlsberg, IKEA, Raiffeisen Polbank, H&M, Vichy, GlaxoSmithKline, and Crédit Agricole.
-The tool Brand24 is being recognized as "one of the most important and best in the world."
+By the end of 2018, the tool monitored 50,000 keywords in nearly 100 countries, for over 3,000 clients including Intel, Carlsberg, IKEA, Raiffeisen Polbank, H&M, Vichy, GlaxoSmithKline, and Crédit Agricole.
+The tool Brand24 was being recognized by Gazeta Wyborcza as "one of the most important and best in the world."

 Facebook blocks Brand24

-In April 2018, following articles covering the Cambridge Analytica scandal, the company Facebook (later rebranded as Meta) changed its data access policies for its social media services Facebook and Instagram, restricting access via their APIs.
+In April 2018, following articles covering the Cambridge Analytica scandal, the company Facebook (later rebranded to Meta) changed its data access policies for its social media platforms Facebook and Instagram, restricting API access.
 Sadowski expressed Brand24's willingness to comply with the new rules.
-In August 2019, an article in the US edition of Business Insider accused Brand24 of collecting too much data from Instagram profiles for internet monitoring, using its own crawlers, in violation of the service's terms and conditions.
+In August 2019, an article in the US edition of Business Insider accused Brand24 of collecting excessive amounts of data from Instagram profiles for internet monitoring, using Brand24's own crawlers, in violation of the Instagram's terms and conditions.

-The article also discusses other companies, including Cambridge Analytica, that potentially abuse Facebook's API by using data scraping, as well as automatic identification and data capture, for details officially unavailable including Instagram avatars, user locations, passwords, and ephemeral content of Instastories.
-Following the article's publication, Facebook preventively blocked Brand24's Facebook and Instagram accounts, as well as Sadowski's private profiles, demanding confirmation of compliance with the terms and conditions, and conducting an audit of its sensitive data.
-Brand24 has disabled data monitoring from these services.
+The article also discussed other companies, including Cambridge Analytica, that potentially abused Facebook's API by using data scraping, as well as automatic identification and data capture, for details officially unavailable including Instagram avatars, user locations, passwords, and ephemeral content of Instastories.
+Following the article's publication, Facebook the company preventively blocked Brand24's accounts on Facebook and Instagram, as well as Sadowski's private profiles, demanding confirmation of compliance with the terms and conditions, and conducting an audit of its sensitive data.
+Brand24 disabled data monitoring from these services.
 Sadowski claimed on YouTube that this was a misunderstanding and that he was addressing the matter with Facebook representatives.

-As a result of the lockdown, Brand24 lost 8% of its customers, saw its stock price drop, and laid off more than a dozen of its 70-person staff.
+As a result of the lockdown, Brand24 lost 8% of its customers, saw its publicly listed share price drop, and laid off more than a dozen of its 70-person staff.
 Brand24's revenue for 2019 reached PLN 13.37 million, a 14.6% decrease compared to 2018.
 By the end of 2019, the company had over 3,000 customers, over 50% of whom were international.

-In March 2020, the company reached an agreement with Facebook, restoring Brand24's access to the company's accounts, Sadowski's personal profiles, advertising accounts, and API access.
+In March 2020, the company reached an agreement with Facebook which restored Brand24's access to its accounts, Sadowski's personal profiles, advertising accounts, and API access.
 To comply with Facebook's new, stricter policies, Brand24 changed its access only to public mentions via the official API.